GladLive/GladLive.Documentation/README.md

 (* denotes the service already exists or is partially implemented)

 # What can GladLive do for me?

+GladLive provides several services and features but the true potential of GladLive is its arcitecture and ease-of-use.

+**GladLive Integration** GladLive is a service where you can pick and choose what services and modules you run.
+This is due to the distributed nature of GladLive which relies on the JWT for identification.
+On top of this flexibility it utilizes a Unity3D HTTP client called GladNet.
+Integration of this client into your Unity3D project or .Net project is simple and doesn't need to be directly integration into your application's source.
+This makes adding additional GladLive services to your application, or removing them if you no longer want them, as simple as removing the libraries and modules.

+**GladLive Scalability, Elasticity and Loadbalancing** Have 10 players?
+No problem.
+GladLive can service their requests by running server applications on Mac/Linux/Windows on a home laptop with nearly no bandwidth requirement.
+No need to dedicated servers with a monthly fee.
+Have 10,000 players?
+GladLive is built with scalability in mind.
+Utilizing ASP core's multithreaded async request handling you get the most throughput possible while still staying highlevel.
+The stateless nature of most of the GladLive applications allows you to dynamically scale and add server applications when demand rises or remove them when demand falls.
+This requires **NO** change in source code and many services such as AWS can help you do this automagically.
+30,000 people decide to play your game out of the blue one day?
+You're prepared to service them and retain them as users.
+Not keeping scalability in mind means you could use thousands of potential users just because your service bit the dust during a load spike.

+**GladLive Fault Tolerance** GladLive is built in such a way to reduce gameplay disruption as there is no single point of failure.
+The only critical service being the AuthenticationService but is only needed to introduce new users to the GladLive network.
+Should a particular service outage occur, say the Profile service or Authentication service, other services will be unaffected.
+Users can continue to play their games but will not be able to access the disrupted services until their recovery.
+In many cases their gameplay will be unaffected.
+No two GladLive services depend on eachother so if users cannot chat due to a ChatService disruption they can still view profiles or join lobbies.
+This helps retain users during disasters and should positivwely affect the rentention of playerbases.

 ## How does GladLive work?